conan-io/conan-center-index/docs/developing_recipes_locally.md

 Linters are always executed by GitHub Actions to validate parts of your recipe, for instance, if it uses migrated Conan tools imports.

-> **Note**: Hooks are generally for package correctness and the pylinters are for the recipe syntax

 It is possible to run the linter locally the same way it is being run [using Github actions](../.github/workflows/linter-conan-v2.yml) by:

 * (Recommended) Use a dedicated Python virtualenv.